 Leon Fancher, G. D., Salem, Oreg., Feb.
-6.-While Bakersfield, Stockton, Covina, Siskiyou St. (L. A.), Arvin, Lynwood, Porterville, Fresno (Millbrook), Sacramento (64th St.), and Olivehurst.
+6.-While in Calif. in Jan., I preached at the following places: Bakersfield, Stockton, Covina, Siskiyou St. (L. A.), Arvin, Lynwood, Porterville, Fresno (Millbrook), Sacramento (64th St.), and Olivehurst.
 Enjoyed visiting with Bro.
 Waters and hearing him 3 times at Lodi.
 We are now in Oreg., sponsored by Stockton church.
 Since arriving here we have enjoyed visiting with John Smith and Tommy Shaw and wife.
 We will be in this section until late June.
 Let us know if you have friends or relatives you would like us to contact.

-R. F. McClendon, 2044 Cooper Rd., Memphis 7, Tenn., Feb.
+R. F. McClendon, 2044 Cooper Rd., Memphis 7.
+Tenn., Feb.
 19.-The church here is doing fine with very good attendance both on Lord's day and midweek services.
 This month, we have had one baptism and one confession of faults.
 I have preached here in Memphis and also at LaGrange.
-My visit with the La-Grange brethren was very inspiring.
-Lord's day there were more than 200 present, and we had visitors from Greenville, S. C., Panama City, Fla., and Temple, Ga-I enjoyed so much meeting with these brethren, and look forward to the time I can be with them again.
-We surely enjoy the OPA.
+My visit with the LaGrange brethren was very inspiring.
+Lord's day there were more than 200 present, and we had visitors from Greenville, S. C., Panama City, Fla., and Temple, GaI enjoyed so much meeting with these brethren, and look forward to the time I can be with them again.
+We ask your prayers for the work here in Memphis.
+I surely enjoy the OPA.